quixio/quix-docs/docs/integrations/databases/influxdb/quickstart.md

 This quickstart shows you how to integrate Quix with InfluxDB using our standard [connectors](../../../connectors/index.md).

-In the first part of this quickstart, you'll read time series data, transform it, and then publish it to InfluxDB.
+In the first part of this quickstart, you'll read F1 car telemetry data, transform it, and then publish it to InfluxDB.

 In the second part you'll get data from InfluxDB and publish it into a Quix topic, explore that data in real time.